sefffal/Octofitter.jl/docs/src/rel-astrom.md

 You will get an output that looks something like this with a progress bar that updates every second or so.
 You can reduce or completely silence the output by reducing the `verbosity` value down to 0.

-The sampler will begin by drawing orbits randomly from the priors (50,000 by default).
-It will then pick the orbit with the highest posterior density as a starting point.
-These are then passed to AdvancedHMC to adapt following the Stan windowed adaption scheme.

 Once complete, the `chain` object will hold the sampler results.
 Displaying it prints out a summary table like the one shown above.

-For a basic model like this, sampl]ing should take less than a minute on a typical laptop.
+For a basic model like this, sampling should take less than a minute on a typical laptop.

 ### Diagnostics
 The first thing you should do with your results is check a few diagnostics to make sure the sampler converged as intended.